Ultimate Guide to Nusa Lembongan & Nusa Ceningan

 Where to Eat in Nusa Lembongan & Nusa Ceningan

-The Sand - Hip beach bar with hammocks, swings, and hot pink dragonfruit coladas.
+The Sand - This hip beach bar is equipped with hammocks, swings, and hot pink dragonfruit coladas.
+It’s one of our favorite sunset spots on these islands.

-Sea Breeze - Great place to watch the sunset from their infinity pool and beach swings.
+Sea Breeze - Another great place to watch the sunset (and just down the road from the Sand) with an infinity pool and beach swings.

 Where to Stay in Nusa Lembongan & Nusa Ceningan